ornl-ssd/cpp-novice/_episodes/07-functions.md

 ~~~
 {: .code}

-The only addition being that now the function call is also an operand of an addition operation.
+The only change being that the function call is also an operand of an addition operation.
 Again, the result is the same as if the
 function call was replaced by its result: 6.
 Note, that thanks to the commutative property of additions, the above can also be written as:

 ~~~